hssmalo/steampunkfantasy/rules.md

 Replace all movement orders with the default for the given speed (given in unit description), and no orders for gunnery action.

+**Misfire[N-]**

+Before using any fire action, roll a die.
+At N- (N or below) replace the fire action with a do nothing action. (thus this action does not spend any ammo if it misfires)

 \pagebreak

 # Continuous Damage: